Mountainview Christian School: Athletics

 MCS is a member of the Indonesian International Small Schools Activities Conference, or IISSAC.
-MCS participates in the soccer and basketball events.
-Swimming, cross country running, and most recently badminton, with MCS girls doubles winning the first event in 2013.
+MCS participates in the soccer and basketball events, Swimming, cross-country running, and most recently badminton, with MCS girls' doubles winning the first event in 2013.

-In 2007, MICS hosted the IISSAC basketball tournament and won first-place trophies for both boys' and girls' basketball.
+In 2007, MICS hosted the IISSAC basketball tournament and won first-place trophies for boys' and girls' basketball.

-In 2010, MICS hosted the IISSAC basketball tournament and won first-place trophy for boys' basketball.
+In 2010, MICS hosted the IISSAC basketball tournament and won the first-place trophy for boys' basketball.

-In 2011, 2012, and 2013 MICS varsity boys' basketball team won the first-place trophy in the IISSAC basketball tournament that was hosted in Bali, Bandung, and Surabaya making them four-time consecutive champions.
+In 2011, 2012, and 2013, the MICS varsity boys' basketball team won the first-place trophy in the IISSAC basketball tournament, which was hosted in Bali, Bandung, and Surabaya.
+This made them four-time consecutive champions.

-In 2016, MCS' girls' basketball team won the IISSAC tournament in the final against Wesley International School, Malang.
+In 2016, the MCS girls' basketball team won the IISSAC tournament in the final against Wesley International School, Malang.

-In 2016, MCS hosted the IISSAC swimming tournament and won first-place banners for both boys' and girls' cross-country.
+In 2016, MCS hosted the IISSAC swimming tournament and won first-place banners for boys' and girls' cross-country.

-In 2017, MCS hosted the IISSAC badminton and cross country invitational, won both banners for boys and girls cross country, and second place for boys and girls badminton.
+In 2017, MCS hosted the IISSAC badminton and cross country invitational, won banners for boys and girls cross country, and placed second in boys and girls badminton.

-In 2018, MCS hosted the IISSAC basketball and cross country invitational, and won both boys' and girls' basketball tournaments.
+In 2018, MCS hosted the IISSAC basketball and cross country invitational and won both boys' and girls' basketball tournaments.

-In 2022, the girls and boys basketball team became champions of the IISSAC tournament that was held in Surabaya Intercultural School, Surabaya.
+In 2022, the girls' and boys' basketball teams became champions of the IISSAC tournament held at Surabaya Intercultural School, Surabaya.

+In 2022, the girls' varsity football team brought MCS' first banner home after competing in IISSAC at Wesley School.
+It was exciting news for MCS, as the girls' team won all of the games, and none of the competing teams scored a goal on them.
+Meanwhile, the boys' varsity football team won 2nd place.

+In 2023, MCS hosted the IISSAC basketball tournament.
+The girls' varsity basketball team became the champions, and the boys won second place.

+In 2023, the boys' varsity soccer team won first place in 14 years, and the girls won 2nd in the IISSAC soccer tournament held at Surabaya Intercultural School.

+In 2024, the varsity girls won the IISSAC basketball tournament at Wesley School.

+In 2024, the varsity girls' and boys' teams both won 1st place in the IISSAC badminton tournament at Surabaya Intercultural School.
+Both banners were MCS' first badminton banners.

 Clubs and events

-MCS offers students the opportunity to participate in extracurricular activities such as drama club, various sports, and worship dance team.
-Events include the Field Day, sports tournaments (school-wide as well as IISSAC), the Christmas Concert and Bazaar, and school retreats.
+MCS offers students the opportunity to participate in extracurricular activities such as drama club, various sports, and the worship dance team.
+Events include the Field Day, sports tournaments (school-wide and IISSAC), the Christmas Concert and Bazaar, and school retreats.